 Workers’ compensation insurance protects your employees and to some extent your business, but it doesn’t cover common risks such as property damage and customer injuries.
 Other recommended manufacturers’ insurance policies include:

-General liability insurance: This policy can pay legal expenses related to customer property damage and injuries, along with product liability lawsuits.
+General liability insurance: This is often the first policy purchased by small business owners.
+It covers legal expenses related to customer property damage and injuries, and usually includes product liability insurance to cover harm caused by your products.

-Business owner’s policy: A BOP bundles general liability insurance with commercial property insurance, usually at a lower rate than if the policies were purchased separately.
+Business owner’s policy (BOP): This policy bundles general liability coverage with commercial property insurance, usually at a lower rate than if the policies were purchased separately.

 Commercial umbrella insurance: Similar to excess liability insurance, this policy boosts coverage on a general liability, employer’s liability, or commercial auto insurance policy once the limit is reached.